robinallenaz/SBA-308/README.md

 ## Overview

-This is a JS program designed to process and analyze learner submission data for a course, calculate the average scores for each learner based on their submissions, and take into account assignment due dates and late submissions.
+This is a JS program designed to process and analyze learner submission data for a course.
+It calculates the average scores for each learner based on their submissions, taking into account assignment due dates and late submissions.
 It outputs the results in a structured format.

 ## Features